Vishal-RR/Bank-Loan-Report-Dashboard-/README.md

 This summary provides a clear overview of the KPIs, categorizations, and charts planned for monitoring and analyzing lending operations.

-Certainly!
-Here's a summary point you can use to describe the data retrieval queries:

 ---

 **Data Retrieval Queries:**